- Search The Registry

 - My Account

 *On this date George Washington Collins was born in 1925.
-He was an African American lawyer and politician.
+He was a Black lawyer and politician.

 Collins was born in Chicago, enlisting in the army after graduating from high school.
 In 1946 after discharge, he attended Central Y.M.C.A.
 College, graduating in 1954.
 He worked with the Chicago Municipal court while earning a business law degree from Northwestern University.
 For three years, until 1961, Collins was a deputy sheriff of Cook County.
 In 1969, he was elected to fill the remaining term of Daniel Ronan, who had died.
 As a member of congress, Collins was a member of the Public works and Operations Committees.